 Depending on printer you can upgrade hot end and drive.
 I have the Anycubic Mega Xs and in the near future swapping to a direct drive upgrade and e3d volcano extruder to allow speeds from 60mms to 100+, it already prints fairly quickly.

-Moreover, you can upgrade any part of the 3D printer to improve it and increase its 3D printing speed.
-Upgrading a hot end, cold end or nozzle can solve multiple problems.
+Moreover, you can upgrade any part of the 3D printer to improve it and make it 3D print faster.
+Upgrading a hot end, cold end, or nozzle can solve multiple problems.
 Extruders can wear over time and start to skip, become clogged, decrease the quality of prints and slow down the machine.

 Replacing the problematic extruder or feeder drive can renew your 3D printer and significantly influence its speed.
-You just need to be careful when looking for a replacement part because the new extruder or feeder drive needs to be compatible with your 3D printer.
+You must be careful when looking for a replacement part because the new extruder or feeder drive must be compatible with your 3D printer.

 P.S.
-Send us your lifehacks on how to make a 3D printer print faster.
+Send us your lifehacks on how to speed up 3D prints.
 We’ll be happy to share your advice.

 Now you know how to 3D print faster.
-We hope that the tips above will be useful to you, and you will enjoy turning quick 3D print ideas into fantastic prints, share the photos of your models in Gambody community on Facebook and fall in love with 3D printing.
-The times when most machines will 3D print ten times faster than now will come eventually.
-At least, we believe in the bright and innovative 3D printing future!
+So enjoy turning quick 3D printing ideas into fantastic projects, share the photos of your models in Gambody community on Facebook, and fall in love with 3D printing.
+The times when most machines will run ten times faster than now will come eventually.
+At least, we believe in a bright and innovative future!